zalando/riptide/README.md

 }
 ```

-#### Template Routing
+#### Routing Templates

-Routing and response handling is sometimes pretty similar for many request, and can even be handle using the same
+Response handling is sometimes pretty similar for many types of requests, and can often be handled using the same
-defined routing logic for different requests.
-To enable reuse of this routing logic, Riptide supports the creation
+routing logic.
+To enable reuse of routing logic, Riptide supports the creation of *routing templates*, that can be
-of nested *template routing*, that can be reused for dispatching different request.
-The following example defines
-a nested hierarchy of routing templates:
+used for dispatching any number of responses.
+The following example defines a nested hierarchy of routing templates to support similar expected behaviors:

 ```java
 static final Router<MediaType> CONTENT_ROUTER = Router.create(contentType(),